 This string type is generally used by more advanced players.

-3) Shaped polyester – Also helps with grip and generating spin
+This string also helps with grip and generating spin.

 What are the pros of polyester strings?

 - Provide excellent control for players who like the power game and long and fast tennis strokes.